 You use the Ethernet Setup portion of the screen shown above to specify the network communication parameters required to communicate with this module over Ethernet.
 You may have to consult with your network administrator to complete the contents of this page.
-The functions of these parameters are defined below:
+The parameter functions are defined below: